UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson02/lesson-05-content.rst

 create a lot of messages and it can be easy to lose track of where all of your log statements are.

 Why would you possibly want to know \ *when* a log message was generated?
 One reason is that you might want to time how long it takes your code to get to a particular log message.
 But the real usefulness of knowing \ *when* a log message was generated will come in the next
 session: we'll be saving log messages to files instead of printing them at the console.
-When you open up a saved log file, you might not even know \ *what day* the message was generated on unless you include a time stamp!
+When you open up a saved log file, you might not even know \ *what day* the message was generated on unless you include a timestamp!

 Let's try it out!
 Make the following changes to your code: